toolleeo/cli-apps/README.md

 * [Awesome Finder](https://github.com/mingrammer/awesome-finder) - Search the awesome lists from the command line.
 * [ddgr](https://github.com/jarun/ddgr) - A command line utility to search DuckDuckGo (html version) from the terminal.
 * [googler](https://github.com/jarun/googler) - Google Search, Google Site Search, Google News from the terminal.
+* [magic-tape](https://gitlab.com/christosangel/magic-tape) - Magic-tape is an image supporting fuzzy finder command line interface YouTube client.
 * [pockyt](https://github.com/achembarpu/pockyt) - Read, manage, and automate the collection of articles in [Pocket](https://getpocket.com), an application for managing a reading list of articles from the Internet.
 * [Seashells](https://seashells.io/) - Pipe output to the web.
+* [Shreddit](https://github.com/x89/Shreddit) - Remove your comment history on Reddit as deleting an account does not do so.
 * [so](https://github.com/samtay/so) - Terminal interface for Stack Overflow.
 * [socialscan](https://github.com/iojw/socialscan) - Python library and CLI for accurately querying username and email usage on online platforms.
 * [socli](https://github.com/gautamkrishnar/socli) - Stack overflow command line client written in Python.
 Search and browse stack overflow without leaving the terminal